SCOPE OF THIS CHAPTER

 Further information about children at risk of missing education can be found in the Children Missing Education guidance.

-Where necessary, the Joint Runaway and Missing from Home or Care Protocol must be followed (see Derby and Derbyshire Safeguarding Children Boards' Procedures Manual, Documents Library)
+Where necessary, the Joint Runaway and Missing from Home or Care Protocol must be followed (see Derby and Derbyshire Safeguarding Children Partnership Procedures, Documents Library)

 7. Celebrating a Child's Achievements